JP211/Fortune-Game/README.md

 # Fortune-Game
-A game in Swift / Xcode
+A game in Swift / Xcode - Magic Ball Game using shake gesture